 Join the Friends of the Arnold Arboretum as a new member at the Contributing level ($50) on Lilac Sunday and receive a special lilac plant while supplies last.
 Look for the membership tent near the lilacs.

-At Lilac Sunday 2019, newly designed t-shirts will be for sale in the Hunnewell Building Visitor Center and in the landscape near the lilac collection.
+At Lilac Sunday, t-shirts featuring the winning design for 2019 will be for sale in the Hunnewell Building Visitor Center and in the landscape near the lilac collection.